corentinbeuf/Harden-SSH/README.md

 - [x] SSH host key fingerprints obtained through DNS records should not be trusted without complimentary verifications.

 ### Personnal requirements
-- [ ] The lifetime of SSh keys must be a maximum of 3 years.
+- [x] The lifetime of SSH keys must be a maximum of 3 years.
 - [ ] Access to the user’s private key must be done only with the user account in question.
 - [ ] Generate a passphrase for all user keys.
 - [ ] Limit access to the .ssh folder.